How does wing loading affect altitude loss in a turn?

-High wing loading also changes the flight characteristics of turns.
+High wing loading changes the flight characteristics of turns.
 The aerodynamic relationship between bank angle, turn radius and rate make the turns different at high wing loadings.
 Misunderstanding of this often leads to the dangerous low turn accidents all too common today, even with conservative people who never want to do hook turns.

 Obviously as the canopy gets smaller, the turns get quicker, right?
 Well, yes and no. To explain, think of two motorcycles going around the same curve but at different speeds.
 The faster bike must be leaned over much more to make the turn, while the slower rider leans much less.